-The 24-hour average PM10 concentration observed on September 8, 2020, ranked in the 99.94 percentile of all the concentrations in the five-year period from 2016-2020 at the Jerome Mack monitoring site (Table 3.4-1).
-The only higher value (309 μg/m3) was recorded on July 30, 2016, which also has evidence of being a high-wind dust-related event.
-Observations in wind patterns, satellite imagery, and visibility cameras indicate a dust layer that moved over the Las Vegas valley that was likely a result of overnight thunderstorms in Arizona.
+The 24-hour average PM10 concentration observed on September 8, 2020, ranked as the 99.94 percentile of all concentrations in the five-year period from 2016-2020 at Jerome Mack (Table 3.4-1).
+The only higher value (309 μg/m3) was recorded on July 30, 2016, which also has evidence of being a high-wind, dust-related event.
+Observations in wind patterns, satellite imagery, and visibility cameras indicate a dust layer that moved over the Las Vegas Valley that was likely a result of overnight thunderstorms in Arizona.
 Hourly PM10 data is shown compared to wind speed and gust data in Figure 1.
 Overnight thunderstorms in Arizona led to the development of a Mesoscale Convective Complex (MCC) over the Phoenix area from 20:45-22:15 MST, which is depicted in the satellite imagery (Figure 2).
 At around 21:45 MST, a very strong outflow boundary was produced by the MCC that travelled northwest towards southern California and southern Nevada, depicted in the imagery.
-As the outflow boundary moved out from the Phoenix area, it picked up a large, deep layer of dust that it carried into southern Nevada, which remained in the Las Vegas valley all day.
+As the outflow boundary moved out from the Phoenix area, it picked up a large, deep layer of dust that it carried into southern Nevada, where it remained in the Las Vegas Valley all day.

 Figure 1.
-Hourly PM ${10}$ concentrations (μ g/m 3) at Jerome Mack (JM), wind speed (lines), and wind gusts (dots) from KLAS, KBVU, KHND, and KVGT weather stations between July 29 at 19:00 PST and July 30, 2020, at 23:59 PST.
+Hourly PM ${10}$ (μg/m $^3$ ) at Jerome Mack (JM), wind speed (lines), and wind gusts (dots) from KLAS, KBVU, KHND, and KVGT weather stations between July 29 at 19:00 PST and July 30, 2016, at 23:59 PST.

 Figure 2.
-Satellite imagery from July 29, 2020, 21:45 PST with the outflow boundary from a thunderstorm system in Arizona outlined.
+Satellite imagery from July 29, 2016, at 21:45 PST with the outflow boundary from a thunderstorm system in Arizona outlined.